makeabilitylab/physcomp/arduino/index.md

 Welcome 👋 to the second module in your Physical Computing journey: **Introduction to Microcontrollers** (using Arduino).

 {: .note }
-Although you can begin your journey here, we  recommend that you complete the first module on [Intro to Electronics](../electronics/index.md) first.
-This will allow you to have a more deep understanding of the content.
-We will refer back to content from the first module.
+Although you can begin your learning journey here, we  recommend that you complete the first module on [Intro to Electronics](../electronics/index.md) first.
+This will allow you to have a more deep understanding of the content in this section, and we will occassionally refer back to [Intro to Electronics](../electronics/index.md).

 <!-- Call this intro to Microcontrollers and then cast Arduino as an example? -->